-In fact, a study has it that there is a rise in what we call the Muslim Tattoo designs and young Muslims get their facts right before they get those Muslim tattoos”.
+In fact, a study has it that there is a rise in what we call the Muslim Tattoo designs and young Muslims should get their facts right before they get those Muslim tattoos.

 You have to understand that the whole backdrop to tattoos.
 Historically, tattoos were not a fashion statement.
 In the time of the Prophet (PBUH) tattoos were things to brand people or cattle.

 The branding took place either with slaves to say he or she is my property or with animals to say that is my property.
-It was done as a kind of a brand.
+It was done as a kind of brand.
 The tattoo wasn’t done as a fashion statement.

 So it’s very important to understand the context in which the Prophet (PBUH) spoke when he said these things like tattoo were Haram.
 It stayed like that throughout a huge part of human history.
-This is why all tattoos were done as a tribal thing or an act of tribal solidarity to declare that we are this tribe, we will have certain tattoos marks but those tattoos were not fashioned tattoos.
+This is why all tattoos were done as a tribal thing.

+Tattoos were also seen as an act of tribal solidarity to declare that we are this tribe, we will have certain tattoos marks but those tattoos were not fashioned tattoos.